-Marvel at towering, snow-covered peaks and deep, cerulean lagoons as you meander through the high mountain landscape towards Huchuy Qosqo, an ancient pre-Incan and Incan settlement perched improbably within the folds of the Peruvian Andes.
+Marvel at towering, snow-covered peaks and deep, cerulean lagoons as you meander for two days toward Huchuy Qosqo, an ancient pre-Incan and Incan settlement perched improbably within the folds of the Peruvian Andes.

 Your Andean adventures begin with a pick up from your hotel this morning and a drive to Tambomachay, located just outside of Cusco, where you will start your trek.